jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 Without confirmation, we can only know that the SUT doesn’t crash when it is executed.
 The test confirmation ensures that the SUT is operating as expected.
 The test must confirm the SUT’s operations without peering into its black box.

 There are at least three mechanisms to determine whether the SUT is working as expected without cracking the black box open.
 A test may use one, two or all three mechanisms:
 * __Return Value__ — Many methods/functions return values.
 Assert that the value returned from the SUT is the expected value.
-For example, if a function reverses a String, then assert this behavior via a statement like: `assertEquals(“cba”, reverse(“abc”);`
+For example, if a function reverses a String, then assert this behavior via a statement like: `assertEquals("cba", reverse("abc");`
 * __State Change__ — The test may invoke state changes in the SUT.
 Assert the state changes via an SUT accessor method.
 I often return the aggregated state of an object via its `toString()` method and assert the returned String.
 This is useful when multiple attributes change state in the test.
 * __Dependency Interaction__ — The SUT may interact with its dependencies … I mean with its Test Doubles.
 Verify those interactions with Spy Test Doubles.
 A Spy records its interactions with the SUT and returns an account of those interactions via a query.
 E.g., a Database Spy can verify that the SUT requested data persistence via a Database API call when data persistence expected behavior.
 Dependency verifications via Spies peek a bit behind the SUT black box veil much like the Test Double set up can.